interuss/dss/config/README.md

         ./apply-certs.sh $NAMESPACE

-1. Copy `values.yaml.template` to `values.yaml` and fill in the required fields at the top.
 1. Run `helm template . > cockroachdb.yaml` to render the YAML.
 1. Run `kubectl apply -f cockroachdb.yaml` to apply it to the cluster.
-1. Use the `./expose.sh` script in this directory to create an external IP for each pod:

-        ./expose.sh $NAMESPACE

-1. Find out the external IP addresses that were just created:

-        kubectl get svc --namespace $NAMESPACE

-1. Make these IPs static.
-The way you do this depends on your cloud provider.
-1. Add the external IP addresses for the `crdb-node-*` entries to the `ips` list in the values.yaml file and re-run the `helm template` command.
-1. Re-run the `./make-certs.py` script with the external IP addresses added to `--node-address` flags, then re-run `./apply-certs.sh`.
-1. Re-run the `kubectl apply` command to update production.
-This should restart the pods automatically, but in case it doesn't you can restart them
-    manually:

-        kubectl rollout restart --namespace $NAMESPACE statefulset cockroachdb